-Genvoya carries a Boxed Warning of a build-up of lactic acid in the blood and the possibility for severe liver problems, as do the other new TAF agents Descovy and Odefsey that contain nuceloside analogs.
+Genvoya carries a warning of a build-up of lactic acid in the blood and the possibility for severe liver problems, as do the other TAF agents Descovy and Odefsey that contain nuceloside analogs.

 Genvoya: Facts to Know

-Besides being a once-a-day pill, a major advantage of Genvoya is that it can be used in patients with moderately reduced kidney function (creatinine clearance [CrCl] of 30 or higher).
-In contrast, Stribild, which contains TDF, should generally only be used in patients with CrCl of 70 or higher and weighing at least 35 kg (77 lb).
+Besides being a single, once-a-day pill, a major advantage of Genvoya is that it can be used in patients with moderately reduced kidney function (creatinine clearance [CrCl] of 30 or higher).
+In contrast, Stribild, which contains TDF, should generally only be used in patients 12 years and older, with CrCl of 70 or higher and weighing at least 35 kg (77 lb).

-Out of several regimens, both Stribild and Genvoya are both recommended as a complete regimen for treatment-naive adults and adolescents by the US Department of Health and Human Services (DHHS).
-These regimens are recommended regardless of viral load, have optimal effectiveness, good tolerability, and are easy to use.
+Out of several regimens, both Stribild and Genvoya are both used as a complete regimen for treatment-naive adults and adolescents.
+These regimens are used regardless of viral load, have optimal effectiveness, good tolerability, and are easy to use.
 Selection should be based on safety, cost, and accessibility.

 - In patients who weigh 35 kg (77lb) or more, who have not received HIV medicines in the past (treatment-naive), and who have no more than 100,000 copies/mL of HIV-1 RNA in their blood (HIV viral load).